-The following places are suggestions for day trips from Lima, so you can explore a different side of the Peruvian life.
-You can read why these are excellent places for a day trip from Lima, what to do once there, and where they are located.
+The following places are suggestions for day trips from Lima, so you can explore a different side of Peruvian life.

 Pachacamac used to be one of the main religious centers on the Peruvian coast for pre-Incas cultures.
 It is only 30 km away from Lima and with easy access from the Panamericana Sur highway.